idptools/goose/README.md

 **Important note**

-GOOSE also requires the package ``sparrow``.
+GOOSE requires the package ``sparrow``.
 Sparrow should be downloaded automatically just by pip installing GOOSE, but if you have issues, try installing it by running:

 	$ pip install git+https://github.com/holehouse-lab/sparrow.git

 This will install SPARROW. **Important note**: if your attempted install of SPARROW fails, it may be because you do not have numpy or cython installed.
 I made them both required for installation of GOOSE, so if you install GOOSE first, you should be ok.
-If you still have problems, try running from terminal:

-	$ pip install cython
-	$ pip install numpy
+See step 1. of Installation for instructions on installing cython and numpy.

 ## Documentation

 Documentation for GOOSE can be found at https://goose.readthedocs.io/en/latest/index.html.

 ## How to cite GOOSE

 You can not currently cite GOOSE as we have yet to publish it (hopefully soon!).
 We would appreciate if you would mention GOOSE in your methods section with a link to the Github page so readers of your paper can understand how you generated the sequences you used.

 ## Changes

 The section below logs changes to GOOSE.

+#### V0.1.2 - New features, bug fixes, general improvement.
+(October 2023)

+Made sequence generation by specifying radius of gyration or end-to-end distance user-facing.
+It was hiding in the backend code for some time now but I finally had time to make the user-facing functionality and write up the docs :).
+The user facing functions are called ``seq_re()`` and ``seq_rg()``.
+Added sequence variants that alter Re and Rg called ``re_var()`` and ``rg_var()``, respectively.
+Added helicity predictions to ``analyze`` functionality.

 #### V0.1.1 - Bug fix and new feature (October 2023)